MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/reference-for-the-web-application-package.md

 - iisApp is one of the 10 automatically translated parameters; do not specify translations for this parameter unless the default translations were insufficient for your needs.
 - Specify translations for both the "friendlyName" and the "description".
 If you do not specify a friendlyName, the UI will use the parameter name in all cases.

-For a table of common International Organization for Standardization (ISO) culture codes on MSDN, see the [Table of Language Culture Names, Codes, and ISO Values Method [C++]](https://msdn.microsoft.com/library/ms866170.aspx).
+For a table of common International Organization for Standardization (ISO) culture codes, see the [Table of Language Culture Names, Codes, and ISO Values Method [C++]](https://docs.microsoft.com/previous-versions/commerce-server/ee825488(v=cs.20)).

 ## xxxx.sql